Fun in Space

-Fun in Space is the debut solo album by English musician Roger Taylor, the drummer of Queen.
+Fun in Space is the debut solo album by the English musician Roger Taylor, the drummer of Queen.
 It was released on 6 April 1981 in the UK and 9 May in the US.
 The album peaked at number 18 in the British charts, while it performed poorly in the US.

 The album was recorded in between legs of Queen's tours for The Game and Flash Gordon albums.
 Taylor wrote, produced, sang and performed all of the songs himself.

 The album's credits state "P.P.S.
 157 synthesizers", a joke referring to Queen's usual statement of "No synthesizers" in the liner notes of all albums up to The Game.

 "Future Management" was issued as a single in Europe, while "Let's Get Crazy" was released in the US.
 The album was re-released as a digitally remastered CD in 1996.